How to Increase Egg Production

 - The chickens are eating them!

-Let's move through these one at a time. (minus the first one)
+Let's move through these one at a time, to learn how to increase egg production. (minus the first one)

 1. The chickens stopped laying.
 Although unlikely in this case that the chickens would stop laying all at once, after a few years it does happen.
 If your chickens are a few years old and you are noticing egg production waning, it's probably a good time to get rid of the chickens.
 It's good to rotate your chickens about every 2- 4 years, depending on if they aren't laying or have slowed down on egg production.
 Chickens can lay longer than 4 years but if you planned on butchering the meat won't be very good, it will be too tough and stringy.